muyiwamc2/ParLib/README.md

 For all functions implemented should be called with the parallel namespace instead of the normal std namespaces for STL functions. for example parallel::for_each rather than std::for_each.
 The arguments should match.

+The ideas used are generic enough that the header file should work for all c++ compilers that completely implement the STL and then std::thread libraries for c++11.
+Without needing to link with any other library.
+So far all the conditions for using the std::thread libraries are met for the individual compiler.